theserverlessway/awsinfo/scripts/commands/config/index.md

 # `awsinfo config`

-Print the current aws config, including region, keys and where they are loaded from
+Print the current awscli configuration, including region, keys and where they are loaded from.